top of page

 I got into yoga because my previous job caused me to feel stressed and frustrated.
 I felt like there was no room for creativity anymore.
 I was conforming to what was being asked of me, not necessarily what I thought was right or wanted to do, so whenever I got on my mat, I felt a sense of space and freedom.
 There was something special about connecting movement to breath.

-That's why my classes are light-hearted and creative and allow for students to take ownership of their practice with more focus on sensation rather than alignment - a complete contrast to how I was feeling before!
+That is why my classes are light-hearted and creative and allow for students to take ownership of their practice with more focus on sensation rather than alignment - a complete contrast to how I was feeling before!

 I qualified in 2016 but having found my passion and purpose I always want to learn more.
 This has led to further training in anatomy, creative sequencing courses, qualifying as a gym instructor, personal trainer and working with other advanced instructors and practitioners in and outside of yoga to create my own personal style and teaching.